ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 ### How are dictionaries used?

 Dictionaries are used in a couple ways, all optional.
-They are used by the machine learning annotator component to provide words or phrases that are equivalent for information-extraction purposes and during pre-annotation to bootstrap the annotation effort.
+They are used by the machine learning model to provide words or phrases that are equivalent for information-extraction purposes and during pre-annotation to bootstrap the annotation effort.

 - **Machine learning usage**

-    The entity type that you associate with a dictionary is not used to define rules for the machine learning annotator component.
+    The entity type that you associate with a dictionary is not used to define rules for the machine learning model.
 Machine learning evaluates mentions in the documents independently.
 It does not assume that a mention has a specific entity type just because the mention matches an entry in a dictionary that is associated with that entity type.
 It does take the information into account, but treats it as one piece of information among other pieces of information that it gathers through linguistic analysis.
-In fact, if none of the terms in a dictionary occur in the ground truth documents, then the dictionary is not used at all by the machine learning annotator.
+In fact, if none of the terms in a dictionary occur in the ground truth documents, then the dictionary is not used at all by the machine learning model.

 - **Pre-annotation usage**

     Dictionaries are important to the following pre-annotatation processes.
     - Dictionary pre-annotator: You associate a dictionary with an entity type from the type system when you run the dictionary pre-annotator.
-    - Rule annotator: You can optionally associate a dictionary with a rule class.
-Classes are then mapped to entity types from the type system when you run the Rule annotator to pre-annotate documents.
-As a result, dictionary terms are, although circuitously, mapped to entity types for the Rule annotator also.
+    - Rule-based model: You can optionally associate a dictionary with a rule class.
+Classes are then mapped to entity types from the type system when you run the rule-based model to pre-annotate documents.
+As a result, dictionary terms are, although circuitously, mapped to entity types for the rule-based model also.

     In both cases, the dictionaries provide terms that the system can find and annotate as mentions.
 It assigns to each mention the entity type that is associated with the dictionary that contains the term.
 When a human annotator begins work on new documents that were pre-annotated, many mentions are already annotated based on the dictionary entries.
 The human annotator thus has more time to focus on assigning entity types to mentions that require deeper analysis.